 You’ll find the beautiful French island of Corsica in the heart of the Mediterranean Sea off the coast of the South of France.
 It’s stunning landscape features a mountainous interior and beautiful coastline of rocky inlets and sandy beaches making it the perfect sunny spot to enjoy an outdoor camping holiday.

 Steeped in history and full of untouched natural beauty, Corsica is a fascinating place to visit with plenty to see and do.
 You can enjoy great outdoor activities like water sports, or hiking in the forests.
 Cool down at the end of the day in the crystal clear waters of the Mediterranean or your campsite swimming pool.

 With three airports on the island and plenty to explore once you arrive, Corsica is ideal for a fly and drive camping holiday.
 Make camping in Corsica top of your holiday wishlist this year!

 Ajaccio is the capital of Corsica with a beautiful landscape, sweeping golden beaches and lively waterfront cafés.
 You can visit the family home of Napoléon Bonaparte who was born here in 1769.

-Bastia Located on the north east of the island between the sea and the mountains, Bastia is the second largest city on the island and is well worth a visit to enjoy Corsican culture.
-The 19th Century Square, Place St Nicolas, sprawls along the waterfront between the harbour and the ferry terminal.
-It’s the perfect spot to pull up a chair in the sunshine and relax with a drink.
-This area is home to many cafés, shops and bars and a traditional flea market is held here every Sunday.
-South of Place St Nicolas is the Place de l’Hotel de Ville.
-A traditional French market is held here every weekend – perfect for picking up a souvenir or two to take home.
+Bastia is the second largest city on the island and well worth a visit to enjoy Corsican culture.
+The 19th Century Square, Place St Nicolas, sprawls along the waterfront and is home to many cafés, shops and bars.
+A traditional flea market is held here every Sunday - perfect for picking up a souvenir or two.